ME is a disease that has a devastating impact on quality of life…

 If you are a UK taxpayer, you can boost the amount of any donation – at no extra cost to you – through gift aid.
 And, if you are employed, you can arrange for a regular donation to come from your salary, with payroll giving.

-And for those who cannot, or who should not be pushing themselves physically to fundraise, we have a host of creative ideas to get you started.
+And for those who cannot or should not be pushing themselves physically, we have a host of creative ideas to help you get involved.

 Leave a Legacy